-Key reforms under the Amendment Act include the introduction of a Model Code of Conduct (Model Code) that must be adopted by local governments and applied to council members, committee members and candidates; as well as a separate Code of Conduct for Employees.
+Key reforms under the Amendment Act include the introduction of a Model Code of Conduct (Model Code) that must be adopted by local governments and applied to council members, committee members and candidates.
+The new Model Code incorporates the Rules of Conduct and automatically repeals the former Code of Conduct for Council Members, Committee members and Employees.